Pontotoc High School: Basketball

 The Warriors and Lady Warriors have a history of success at division, North Half, and state levels of competition.
-The Warriors are coached by Chris Vandiver, and the Lady Warriors are coached by Bill Russell.

 The 2009-2010 Warriors were the first boys team in Pontotoc history to make it to the 3rd round of the North Half tournament, the first to win North Half, and the first to go to the State Tournament in Jackson, Mississippi.
-The boys also hosted the North Half for the first time in school history.
-Pontotoc beat Louisville in the first round 71–47.
-In the second round they beat Lewisburg 72–58 to make history and go to the third round for the first time in school history.
-The Warriors made more history with a 74–64 win over Greenwood to send them to the North Half championship and to the state tournament.
-In the North Half championship the Warriors beat Center Hill 61-56 and were crowned North Half champs.
-The Warriors historic run was ended when St. Stanislaus beat them 65–39 in the first round of State.
+The Warriors' historic run was ended when St. Stanislaus beat them 65–39 in the first round of State.

 Football

 The Warrior football team competes in Mississippi's Division 1-4A.
-The Warriors are coached by Jeffery Carter.

 Tennis

 The 2008 Pontotoc Warriors qualified two girls for the state tournament — Katherine Downing and Frankie Turner.
-They defeated Feliciy Flesher and Erin Dyer of Oxford to win the State Championship.
-The Warrior and Lady Warrior tennis teams are coached by Kevin Morrow.
+They subsequently won the State Championship.

 Bowling

 Pontotoc's bowling team, a relatively new sport at PHS, is already garnering attention around the state as the boys bowling team won Mississippi's Class I title in 2009.
-The bowling teams are coached by Edgar Sorto.
 The Boys Bowling Team came in 4th at the 2010 State Championship, and they were the only 4A team that made it to State.